nokia/SReXperts/docs/nsp/intermediate/51-nsp-access-port-migration.md

 - The breakout ports `1/1/c6` and `1/1/c8` exist
 - Ports `1/1/c6/1` and `1/1/c8/1` are configured as access ports with dot1q encapsulation
-- No critical conflicting services exist
+- Check for services bound to these ports, as those are potentially subject for migration

 Use NSP MDC or CLI to check and modify configurations.
 If conflicting services exist, either: